ap439111/Deploy-Data-Dashboard/README.md

      heroku login -i
      and then enter your email and password when asked

-# go into the 5_deployment folder with:
+# go into the DeployDataDashboar folder with:
      cd DeployDataDashboard

 # create a procfile with the command: